Hudud

-In the 21st century, hudud, including amputation of limbs, is part of the legal systems of Brunei, Iran, Nigeria, Saudi Arabia, the United Arab Emirates, and Yemen.
+In the 21st century, hudud, including amputation of limbs, is part of the legal systems of Afghanistan, Brunei, Iran, Mauritania, Saudi Arabia, the United Arab Emirates, Yemen, and northern part of Nigeria.

 Scriptural basis

-Hudud offenses are mentioned in the Quran.
+Hudud offenses with prescribed punishments are mentioned in the Quran.
 The punishments for these offenses are drawn from both the Quran and the Sunnah.
 The Quran does not define the offenses precisely: their definitions were elaborated in fiqh (Islamic jurisprudence).